-According to a YouGov survey conducted in August 2020, 59% of Brits support the suggestion of extending the program for another month.
+According to a YouGov survey conducted in August 2020, 59% of Brits supported the suggestion of extending the program for another month.
 This statistic also includes 77% of people who made use of the discounted offer in August.

 On top of that, diners spent 34% more money at bars, pubs, and restaurants on Mondays, Tuesdays and Wednesdays in August than they did in July as a result of the Eat Out to Help Out initiative.
 This shows a positive response from the public to the government’s scheme to support SMEs in the hospitality industry.
-As well as that, the scheme managed to bring a much needed boost to an industry that struggled during lockdown.
+As well as that, the scheme managed to bring a much needed boost to an industry that's struggled during lockdowns.

 (A group of friends enjoy a meal out in a restaurant once lockdown restrictions are eased.)

-Now that Eat Out to Help Out has ended, what can hospitality businesses do to entice customers?
+What can hospitality businesses do to entice customers?